4ka0/newspaper_project/README.md

 Uses an Article model for newspaper articles, including an author field that is linked to the custom user model via a foreign key.</br>

 Uses ListView, DetailView, CreateView, UpdateView, and DeleteView from Django's generic class-based views to provide CRUD functionality for handling articles.</br>

 Includes user authorization through the use of mixins, specifically the LoginRequiredMixin to restrict access to logged-in users when viewing, creating, updating, or deleting an article, and the UserPassesTestMixin to further restrict access to article authors when updating or deleting an article.</br>

-Includes basic comment functionality for each article (only through the admin app at this stage) through the use of a basic Comment model, which is linked to
-User and Article models via foreign keys.</br>
+Extended beyond the textbook by:</br>

-Includes separation of sensitive information from the codebase through the use of python-decouple.</br>
+* separating sensitive information from the codebase using python-decouple,
+* adding functionality to upload images,
+* making it possible to add comments to articles from the front end rather than only via the back-end admin app, and
+* improving the front-end styling.</br>

 ### Built using: